How to Cold Call: The Complete Guide for Sales Reps

 - Day 8: Cold call attempt #3 + email

-Most reps give up after one call attempt, but it typically takes 3-6 attempts to connect with a prospect.
+Most reps give up after one attempt, but it usually takes 3-6 to connect with a prospect.
 Persistence pays off.

 Using "We" Instead of "I"

-Small language changes make a big difference.
-Gong's data shows that sales reps who use "our" and "we" instead of "I" see a 35% increase in meeting bookings.
+Small language changes move the needle.
+Gong's data shows reps who use "our" and "we" instead of "I" see a 35% increase in meeting bookings.

 Instead of: "I can help you solve..."
 Say: "We've helped companies like yours solve..."